-Notice of 2022 Annual Meeting of Stockholders
+Notice of 2023 Annual Meeting of Stockholders

-Proxy Solicited by Board of Directors for Annual Meeting - August 16, 2022
+Proxy Solicited by Board of Directors for Annual Meeting - August 16, 2023 in their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.

-Chun K. Hong and Gail Sasaki, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Netlist, Inc. to be held on August 16, 2022 at 10:00am, Pacific Time, or at any postponement or adjournment thereof.
+Chun K. Hong and Gail Sasaki, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Netlist, Inc. to be held on August 16, 2023 at 10:00am, Pacific time, or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR the election of the Board of Directors and FOR items 2 and 3.
+If no such directions are indicated, the Proxies will have authority to vote FOR the election of the Board of Directors and FOR item 2.